-Radiant rayon burnout/devoré in shades of blue from navy to turquoise with a grid of patterned velvet rectangles.
+Radiant abstract burnout/devoré in shades of blue from navy to turquoise with a grid of patterned velvet rectangles.
 Light weight and semi-sheer in the burnout areas with a fluid drape, soft hand, one way nap and a 13" repeat.
 Right for a top, tunic, dress, skirt, shirt, shrug or light jacket.
-Would also make a lovely scarf or shawl, or could be used as trim or and over-layer.
+Would also make a lovely scarf or shawl, or could be used as trim or an over-layer.

 Devoré is a fabric technique particularly used on velvet, where a mixed-fiber material undergoes a chemical process to create a semi-transparent pattern against more solidly woven fabric.
 Devoré comes from the French verb dévorer, meaning literally to devour.